 "We are starting from the perspective that esports are not currently a recognised sport benefiting from that exemption."

-They then look at whether esports is a game of skill, or chance.
+The Gambling Commission look at whether esports is a game of skill, or chance.

 "Whether participation in esports can be considered gambling is largely determined by an assessment of whether the game is a game of skill, where the element of chance is so insignificant as not to matter."